laurenscoble/laurenscoble.github.io/_posts/blog/2017-07-26-with-great-power-comes-great-responsibility.md

 title: With great power comes great responsibility
 date: 2017-7-26 10:00:00 +1000
 categories: blog
-excerpt: A little insight into my dive to the world of Data Science.
+excerpt: Some things take longer to understand than others.
+That was my first takeaway after a week of learning Data Science.
 image:
   teaser: chess_teaser.jpg
   feature: chess_feature.jpg
 ---
 On Monday I started a Data Science Immersive course at General Assembly in Melbourne.
-Up until now my career has been quite varied, but I decided to take a risk and return to the things that originally made me happy: mathematics, programming and story telling.
+Up until now my career has been quite varied, but I decided to take a risk and return to the things that originally made me happy: mathematics, programming and storytelling.
 Luckily, there's now a career that combines all three.

 Before starting, I thought I should brush up on my programming skills because I hadn't really touched any programming languages in a while and even then I was generally doing front end web development.